thoom/gulp/README.md

 		Set a request header
 -c configuration
-		The configuration file to use (default ".gulp.yml") -follow-redirect
+		The configuration file to use (default ".gulp.yml") -client-cert string
+		If using client cert auth, the cert to use.
+MUST be paired with -client-cert-key flag -client-cert-key string
+		If using client cert auth, the key to use.
+MUST be paired with -client-cert flag -follow-redirect
 		Enables following 3XX redirects (default)
 -insecure